ABOUT IAN SPEIGHT

 IAM Examiner and Masters Mentor.

-In March 2017 I took the IAM Masters Test and passed with a Distinction.
+In March 2017 I took the IAM Masters Test, passing with a Distinction.
 As a result of this I was invited to become a Motorcycle Examiner and a Masters Mentor for them.

 Motorcycle Tour Leader